david-domz/mockallan/README.md

 3) Execute the software under test. `mockallan` will reply with the configured response to the `POST /orders/order_e2b9/products`.

-4) Use the Assertion API to make assertions on expected outcomes.
+4) Use the Assertion API to make assertions on expected requests.

 ```bash
 $ curl -X GET http://localhost:8080/assert-called-once?method=POST&path=/orders/order_e2b9/products
 ```

-If the assertion request returns 200 then everything went fine.
-Otherwise, if it returns 409 then the assertion failed and the software under test did not behave as expected.
+- If the assertion request returns 200 then everything went fine.
+- If it returns 409 then the assertion failed and the software under test did not behave as expected.

 ## Using Assertions (`POST /assert-called-with` and `POST /assert-called-once-with`)

 The following validation assertions can be used when performing assertion requests with `POST /assert-called-with` or `POST /assert-called-once-with`.
-The body corresponds to the JSON schema, XML schema, or regex to match as shown below.
+The body corresponds to the JSON schema, XML schema, or regular expression to match as shown below.

 ### JSON Schema Validation Assertions